jjvanzon/JJs-Reference-Architecture/misc-docs/multi-platform-deployment-compatibility-issues.md

 - ### Installing Deployment Files

   The APK file can be installed on the Android device by copying the file some somewhere on the device when it is  connected it to the PC.
-You might find a file browser that works on Android (e.g. ASTRO File Manager), find the APK file and click it.
+A file file browser that works on Android may help (e.g. ASTRO File Manager).
+Find the APK file and click it.

 Windows Phone 8 Compatibility Issues